rit-wisp-lab/pq-veins/README.md

 environment and its dependencies, and can then install PQ-VEINS by copying two directories from our archived repository into the freshly installed environment (see detailed instructions below).

+No software is required beyond what is pre-installed with Instant VEINS and/or required to install VEINS from source as per the linked instructions above from the VEINS project.

 ### Hardware
 No hardware is required beyond a "commodity PC."
 As defined by the [NDSS 2024 Call for Artifacts](https://web.archive.org/web/20230930035437/https://secartifacts.github.io/ndss2024/call),